tidely/logbot/README.md

 ### Grants

 All project members were awarded the "Sähkössä on ideaa" grant by the [Ulla Tuominen Foundation](https://ullatuominen.fi/) in collaboration with Aalto University.
+(13th December 2024)

 ## Design